Interview: VR’s imminent impact on the data centre

 “As VR use continues to skyrocket and the 5G connectivity it needs for mass adoption becomes more available, global networks will be dramatically affected.
 As such, some existing data center infrastructures will need to evolve to meet this demand,” says Hill.

 “What does this evolution look like?
 Since the key to VR is a focus on low latency and interconnection, data centers will have to mature to be highly connected facilities that can house 5G nodes and also be located near densely populated geographies to be closer to the end-users.

 While VR has huge promise, Hill says there are certainly risks, using the examples of 3DTV and Google Glass as examples.
 VR is a big commitment for both consumers and companies alike, and Hill recommends companies that are taking the leap towards VR to ensure they have the three following elements in place first:

 - Readiness of the technology – is the technology really ready for deployment?
 Customers expect top of the line services, so it is crucial that the technology be ready to meet this demand.

 - Readiness of the customer – it is also important to assess the problem we are solving for the customer.
 What experience are we creating and why?

 - The monetization model – companies need to consider whether or not people will pay for their services.
 Is it possible to offer it as a loss leader?
 And will consumers agree to an ad supported model, meaning the data collected could be much more personal (emotion and motion tracking for example)?

-There are certainly a few interesting years to come with the development of VR, the rise of data centres on the edge, and the implementation of 5G – among many other evolutions.
+There are certainly a few interesting years to come with the development of VR, the rise of data centers on the edge, and the implementation of 5G – among many other evolutions.